optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.md

 ## Extending the JAX solution to estimagic-pytrees

-JAX pytrees can only contain arrays, whereas estimagic-pytrees may contain scalars, pandas.Series and pandas.DataFrames (with or without ``"value"`` column).
-Unfortunately, this poses non-trivial challenges for numerical derivatives because those data types have no natural extension in arbtirary dimensions.
+JAX pytrees can only contain arrays, whereas estimagic-pytrees may contain scalars, pandas.Series and pandas.DataFrames (with or without `"value"` column).
+Unfortunately, this poses non-trivial challenges for numerical derivatives because those data types have no natural extension in arbitrary dimensions.

 Our solution needs to fulfill two requirements: